tiny-dancer/notes/atomic_habits_engineering.md

 **Tech Product**:

 1) Your system is as strong as your weakest link.
-Sales goals, marketing goals, product goals, engineering goals, and even our features are all irrelevant to the user experiencing an issue here and now.
 Our product does not rise to the level of our incredible features (goals) but will fall to the level of our system (our defects and site reliability).
 It is imperative that we maintain a high level quality.
+Sales goals, marketing goals, product goals, engineering goals, and even our features are all irrelevant to the user experiencing an issue here and now.

 In the user experience world, this applies to quality empty and error states.
+In the development and engineering world, this applies to high levels of site reliability engineering: resiliency, awareness and performance.

+###We often dismiss small changes because they don’t seem to matter very much in the moment

 - [Atomic Habits](https://www.amazon.com/gp/product/0735211299)
 - [Hidden Brain: Creatures of Habit](https://hiddenbrain.org/podcast/creatures-of-habit/)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwMzUyMzQwMywxODI3OTMwNTE1LC0xMz
+eyJoaXN0b3J5IjpbMTYzNzMyNDA2MiwxODI3OTMwNTE1LC0xMz
 g3NjA5NjY2LC00MDM3MjMyMzQsNzMwOTk4MTE2XX0=
 -->